driveraweb/PlantHealth/README.md

 pip install -r requirements.txt
 ```

-If you want the application to run automatically at startup add ~/path/to/PlantHealth/bin/run.sh to ~/.bashrc
+If you want the application to run automatically at startup add '~/\[path/to\]/PlantHealth/bin/run.sh' to your ~/.bashrc file